 It became one of the first Mexican distilleries to improve its water management and reduce waste, developing a cutting-edge water treatment system that reclaims clean water from tequila production for reuse.
-But Patrón didn’t stop there: over the past five years, the brand has also reforested and donated 16,000 trees in a bid to re-wild the local area and improve water retention, and is currently funding a study with the aim of ensuring the sustainability of the precious blue weber agave plant.
+But Patrón didn’t stop there: over the past five years, the brand has also reforested and donated over 16,000 trees in a bid to re-wild the local area and improve water retention.
+The tequila brand is also currently funding a study with the aim of ensuring the longevity of the precious blue weber agave plant.

 Sample Patrón in its purest form with the Gran Patrón Platinum expression, a smooth yet full-bodied silver tequila made with the finest blue weber agave.